 This meeting takes place approximately four to six weeks after the final closing (unit transfer date).
-At this meeting Onni Group (the original Board of Directors) resigns and the homeowners elect a new Board of Directors to present them.
-All relative documents are also turned over to the Corporation at this time.
+At this meeting, Onni Group (the original Board of Directors) resigns and the homeowners elect a new Board of Directors to represent them.
+Relevant documents are also turned over to the Corporation at this time.

-A notice and information regarding this meeting will be forwarded once the condominium has been registered and the unit transfer date has been established.
+A notice with information regarding this meeting will be forwarded once the condominium has been registered and the unit transfer date has been established.